On the existence of shadow prices for optimal investment with random endowment

 Furthermore, define

 Then, the process $\widehat{Z}$ is a c\`adl\`ag supermartingale and moreover, for all $0\leq t\leq T$, we have

 Consequently, $\wh Z$ is a $\lambda$-supermartingale-CPS. \end{proposition}

-\begin{proof}[Sketch of the proof] Firstly, $\wt Z$ is well-defined, since the right-hand side of $\eqref{DefZtilde}$ is monotone due to the convexity of $\cU_t$.
+\begin{proof}[Sketch of the proof] Firstly, $\wt Z$ is well-defined, since the right-hand side of $\eqref{DefZtilde}$ is monotone due to the concavity of $U$ and the definition of $\cU$.
 Furthermore, the set is directed upwards, thus there exists a sequence of such that